BillyAyiera/Marketplace/README.md

 # TradeWithMe

 * TradeWithMe is an app that is built with intentions of helping people easily trade online.
-With features like favorites, you can add a list of what you're interested in to purchase later.
+* With features like favorites, you can add a list of what you're interested in to purchase later after a sign up.

 # Prerequisites